georgemarian98/home-server/README.md

 ```

 # TODO:
+- [x] Portforward from router to pihole
+- [x] Pi-hole DNS server
+- [x] Update READMEs
+- [x] Make sure that the start_services.sh script works when creating all the containers
+- [x] generate ssh key for log ing
+- [x] Update READMEs
+- [x] Make sure that the `start_services.sh` script works when creating all the containers
+- [x] Python script for CLI hardware stats
+- [x] Google Photo replacement (Immich, photoprism)
+- [x] Use encryption for all services (HTTPS)
+- [x] Bash script: allow each service to have a env file ( if possible)
-- [ ] Automated media management (jellyseerr/overseer, lidarr, huntarr etc)
+- [x] Automated media management (jellyseerr/overseer, lidarr, huntarr etc)
+- [ ] Polish docker compose files, volumes, network, etc and moviebacklog and immich both use postgres, maybe we can use the same container
+- [ ] Investigate the posibility to avoid exposing the container's port while being on the same network as the proxy manager and only exposing it via the proxy manager
 - [ ] In the movie backlog app, make sure that the current user is shown correctly in the select list
-- [ ] Polish docker compose files, volumes, network, etc and moviebacklog and immich both use postgres, maybe we can use the same container
+- [ ] Reseach another image repository that stores images in more of a manageable manner (Immich will store each image in a different folder, based on the hash and I don't like that, it make it harder to look at them outside of immich)
 - [ ] password manager - if it's good (bitwarden, vaultwarden)
-- [ ] Filebrowser
+- [ ] Filebrowser (nextcloud, filecloud, opencloud)
 - [ ] Steam cache - maybe if it's playable offline and upgrade server size
 - [ ] Monitoring resources (netdata, grafana, prometheus)
 - [ ] Watchtower